fidelhech/watto-spaceships/README.md

 # Watto's Spaceship Emporium

-A simple application with support for:
+A simple AngularJS application with support for:

+* javascript
+* angularjs
 * gulp
 * sass
 * sourcemaps